theodorewilson1991/CITS5503Project/README.md

 **Future Work**
 * Improve analysis of the batch data processing including functionality with PowerBi to conduct statistical regression on the mean and standard deviation of the sample population.
 * Improve the GUI functionality to enable improved process feedback from both GUI functions.
-All command line outputs should be displayed
+All command line outputs should be displayed when the code is implemented.
+* Add the final data points for the single call-response function.
+Over 40 questions are missing however they have been proven to contribute less to the overall mean probability of voting.

 **Additional note for Prof Liu!!
-The Microsoft Blob storage is being paid for out of my own pocket and the batch request functionality requires use of that storeage.
-Because I'm a poor student I'll be taking it down at the start of december.
+The Microsoft Blob storage is being paid for out of my own pocket and the batch request functionality requires use of that storage.
+Because I'm a poor student I'll be taking it down at the start of December.
 If there are any issues feel free to call me.**

+**References and Resources**
+* The calls to the Azure API have been heavily modified from the sample code available at: [https://services.azureml.net/workspaces](https://services.azureml.net/workspaces) (This requires an active Azure ML experiment setup).
+* The calls to the PyQt5 library code were found using the PyQt5 documentation available at:[http://pyqt.sourceforge.net/Docs/PyQt5/](http://pyqt.sourceforge.net/Docs/PyQt5/)